 Fragrances Can Be Helpful

 Since the olfactory nerve is so closely connected to the brain, it stands to reason why certain smells can bring about a migraine.
 Conversely, many migraine patients have discovered partial or complete pain relief by using aromatherapy and essential oils.
 Fragrances like chamomile, lavender, and mint have been used for centuries to treat headaches.
-Relief may be as easy as filling your environment with calming smells from an essential oil diffuser or scented candle.
+Relief may be as easy as filling your environment with calming smells from an essential oil diffuser or a scented candle.
 If your migraine results from stress, a calming oil like lavender might be the most helpful to ease the tension.

 Migraines can be a debilitating sickness, but understanding things like these will help you to find relief.
 Medical researchers discover new details about migraines each year.
 Discuss these useful tips with your headache specialist and see which ones work best for you.

 Nature’s beauty can have many benefits for the soul.
 Bring this beauty into your home with one of our many landscape art pieces.